GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 Let me say that I was, and still am, deeply problematic.
-I only have the words to describe my own immaturity at this point of my life from the work I have done and others have done alongside me that help contextualize this.
+I only have the words to describe my own immaturity at this point of my life from the work I have done and others have done alongside me.
 On PWILD, on the first night, I told a series of dirty jokes that were deeply inappropriate and must have made my fellow crew deeply uncomfortable with me.
 Thinking about it now, I feel deeply ashamed of myself for this.
 The trip went on, and I was exposed to the struggles that my fellow crew had.
 On the tail side of the trip, I had made a misogynist and objectifying comment about a "Wild Women's Retreat" event we were passing by, and a staffer called me out for it.
 I couldn't find the words to respond.
 They were right, and I was being hurtful.
 I sat in silence and licked my wounds.
 This was the start of my change for the better, but even getting better cannot erase the past.
 When I think about how trash I was and what progress I have made it only motivates me to be even more thoughtful, kind, and nuanced in my language.

 ### Being Criticized: The Importance of Community Call Outs